 The remains of fish and other hunted animals should be left well away from tracks, water sources, and campsites.
-In some situations, it may be appropriate to bury, completely burn, or pack out the entrails with the rubbish.
-If you are travelling by boat on the ocean and if conditions permit, paddle the remains offshore and deposit them into deep water.
-Official guidelines and recommendations vary considerably from place to place so call ahead for specifics.
-It is important to note that all land-based native animals are protected and cannot be taken without a permit.
-Also be aware that fishing regulations change from location to location.
+In some situations, it may be appropriate to bury, completely burn, or pack out the viscera with the rubbish.
+Official guidelines, recommendations and permitting vary considerably from place to place, so call ahead for specifics.
+(It is important to note that all native species of fauna are protected and cannot be taken without a permit.)